masc-ucsc/docs/docs/pyrope/07b-structtype.md

 While performing assignments checks that the left-hand-side tuple fields are fully populated (`x=y`) by checking that `y does x`.
-The same check happens for the lambda calls, but a slightly check is performed when a lambda is passed as an argument.
+The same check happens for the lambda calls, but the check is performed when a lambda is passed as an argument.